pyro-ppl/numpyro/docs/source/contrib.rst

 particles :math:`\{z_i\}_{i=1}^N` to approximate a distribution p(z).
 SVGD is well suited for capturing correlations between latent variables as a particle-based method.
 The technique preserves the scalability of traditional VI approaches while offering the flexibility and modeling scope of methods such as Markov chain Monte Carlo (MCMC).
-SVGD is good at capturing multi-modality [3][4].
+SVGD is good at capturing multi-modality [3].

-``numpyro.contrib.einstein`` is a framework for particle-based inference using the Stein mixture algorithm.
+``numpyro.contrib.einstein`` is a framework for particle-based inference using the Stein mixture inference algorithm [4].
 The framework works on Stein mixtures, a restricted mixture of guide programs parameterized by Stein particles.
 Similarly to how SVGD works, Stein mixtures can approximate model posteriors by moving the Stein particles according to the Stein forces.
 Because the Stein particles parameterize a guide, they capture a neighborhood rather than a